W Idioms

 worked up

-He is all worked up because he wasn`t invited to the party.
+My friend is worked up because he was not invited to the party.

 world is one`s oyster

-The world is her oyster now that she has received her MBA from Harvard University.
+The world is the woman's oyster now that she has received her MBA from Harvard University.

-I was able to worm my way out of working on my friend's house repairs.
+I was able to worm my way out of working late last night.

 worse for wear